neilSchroeder/dependency-mapping/README.md

 ![Circular Layout](examples/images/dep_vis_circ.png)

 This layout emphasizes cyclic dependencies and provides a clear overview of module relationships.
-Each node represents a python file found in the package, and
+Each node represents a python file found in the package, and each node is colored by its parent folders.

 2) Node Select